PrincetonUniversity/DevenportLab-2DSegmentation/README.md

 3. The “Process Log” will show when the segmentation is complete.

-All the output is stored in a format compatible with Tissue Analyzer and can be opened in TA for further analysis.
+All the output is stored in a format compatible with Tissue Analyzer(TA) and can be opened in TA for further analysis.